-You may have all of these symptoms, or only a few, and they can vary from person to person.
-You may find that your eczema looks very different from another person’s, and you may even find that you experience a different type of eczema on different areas of your body.
+You may have all of these symptoms or only a few, and they can vary from person to person.
+You may find that your eczema looks very different from another person’s, and you may even find that you experience a different type of eczema in different areas of your body.

 Other signs that would indicate a visit to your doctor is advisable are:

-- Your eczema seems to be spreading to new areas on the body.
+• Your eczema seems to be spreading to new areas of the body.

 In addition to the above, it is important to contact your doctor if you suspect an infection.
 People with eczema are at a higher risk of staph infections as these infections grow on the skin and can therefore infect any exposed areas.